upa8/CodeSnippets/README.md

 	$git commit -m "Git Message " // -m here is to give proper name to commit<br>
 7) How many remote repositories we are connected to <br>
 	$git remote -v <br>
-8)	How to revert back to particular commit
-	$git revert --hard commitId
 	</body>
 </html>